Rahul is a TV addict who can't get enough of twisted, gasp-inducing shows like "The Handmaid's Tale" and "Black Mirror."

-What Shows Are Like Dexter?
+What TV Series Are Like Dexter?

 Dexter had one of the most unique storylines ever presented on the small screen.
 The audience gets to watch Dexter, a brilliant forensic specialist, solve different cases of murder.
 However, we know something none of his friends and family members know; he is a serial killer who loves to torture and kill the guilty in his own wicked ways.

 Only his adoptive father knows his secret, and he chooses to help this murderer hone his skills, maybe because he truly understands where Dexter’s anger stems from.
 This depraved individual justifies his killings by telling himself that the more people he terminates, the safer the world will be.

 Its debatable story arc usually divides the audiences into two groups—the ones who think he’s doing the right thing, and the others who believe he shouldn’t take the law into his own hands.